 - release to live off-campus can be revoked by the Dean of the College should a review of the student’s overall disciplinary record at any time suggest that an off-campus living option may not be the best option for the student or for the off-campus community

 - release to live off-campus can be revoked by the Office of Campus Life should the student not complete all of the requirements listed in #4 below

 - the College will not be held responsible for any financial commitments or losses related to a student’s off-campus rental

 - the student will abide by all College rules & policies regarding student conduct

 - the student will abide by all applicable laws (local, state, and federal), especially those regarding noise, alcohol, and parties

 - the student will attend any mandatory meetings sponsored by the College and/or law enforcement agencies regarding living off-campus

-- if the student’s off-campus location changes, the student must notify the Housing Systems Coordinator in the Office of Student Life immediately
+- if the student’s off-campus location changes, the student must notify the Residential Life & Housing Assistant in the Office of Campus Life immediately

 - if the student’s off-campus plans change and they need to live on-campus instead, regardless of the reason for the change of plans, the student is not eligible to enter any other on-campus lotteries for that academic year’s housing until the August Mini-Lottery just prior to that academic year

 4. All students who are released must do all of the following: